joshaven/jquery_panels/README.md

 ## Getting Started
 View the comments in the source code for usage.
 I'll move the documentation into this file once the API is stable, for now it is easier to document inline.

+## Installing
+The only file needed for use is "jquery_panel.js".
+The pack or min versions of this file (when available) are preferred for production use.
+They exclude excess comments, etc.

+Include one of jquery_panel.js files in your project and include it where desirable.

+All other files are supportive in nature: examples, tests, licenses, etc.